 Ok, ok, ok, hold the phone.
 These meatballs aren’t…well…really meatballs at all.
 They’re loaded-with-veggie-goodness-balls.
-Savory bites of perfection that are delicious paired with your favorite vegetarian dinner recipes like marinara and spaghetti, in a sub-sandwich, or used in a stroganoff.
+They are vegetarian meatballs that are savory bites of perfection, and that absolutely need to be part of your vegetarian recipe collection.

 Are you sitting here wondering well, ok, but what is even in vegetarian meatballs if there’s no meat?

-There are many varieties out there, and depending on your preferences, you may lean for one version over another.
-My goal with this recipe was to use completely approachable ingredients that can be found in any good ol’ grocery store, and that don’t require any extra prep.
+The answer to that question varies greatly!
+My goal with this recipe was to use completely approachable ingredients that can be found in any good ol’ grocery store and that don’t require any extra prep.
+Which resulted in the main two ingredients of these veggie meatballs: canned chickpeas and mushrooms.

 Mushrooms, panko, chickpeas, oil, sun-dried tomatoes, eggs, onion, spices, garlic, and worcestershire sauce.

-• Mushrooms – a huge part of the umami and meat-like flavor and texture comes from mushrooms in this recipe.
+• Mushrooms contribute a large part of the umami and meat-like flavor and texture in this recipe.
 They sauté with onions and garlic aromatics to infuse the flavors and are oh-so-yummy.
+I like using Baby Bellas, but you can also use white mushrooms or another variety.

-• Sun-Dried Tomatoes – a little sweet, totally savory, umami-packed flavor.
-And again, they add to the texture!
-I recommend using the ones that are not packed in oil, to ensure the meatballs don’t become too wet.
+• Sun-Dried Tomatoes add a little sweetness but are also totally savory and umami-packed.
+I recommend using the version not packed in oil, to ensure the meatballs don’t become too wet.

 • Worcestershire Sauce – use a vegetarian version of this sauce (the traditional version is made with anchovies).
 It adds another hint of umami flavor to the meatballs.
 You could also sub in soy sauce, but then they won’t be soy-free.